 French fries are already pretty much perfect.
-But you can easily level up your homemade French fry game with a dusting of Japanese furikake!
-I’ll teach you how to make a batch of umami fries in no time.
-Plus an easy trick for getting rid of excess starch from your potatoes.
+But I level up my homemade fries with a dusting of Japanese furikake!
+Make a batch of umami fries in no time.
+Plus I’ve got an easy trick for getting rid of excess starch from your potatoes.
 Bonus: these crispy furikake fries are baked, not fried!

 furikake potatoes

-Furikake fries are simply French fries tossed with Japanese furikake seasoning prior to serving.
+My husband calls these umami fries.
+And he isn’t far off.
+Furikake fries are French fries tossed with Japanese furikake seasoning prior to serving.
 The flavor is savory, nutty, mildly sweet and umami.
-Actually, Ben calls these umami fries.
+And I love that I can use a store-bought seasoning – or easily make homemade furikake.

-Furikake is a Japanese seasoning mix that usually contains ingredients like seaweed (nori), sesame seeds and bonito flakes – mixed with things like soy sauce, sugar, salt and sometimes togarashi (dried Japanese chili peppers).
-There are plenty of premade versions – or you can make your own homemade furikake.
+Furikake is a dry Japanese seasoning mix that contains ingredients like seaweed (nori), sesame seeds and bonito flakes – mixed with soy sauce, sugar, salt and sometimes togarashi (dried Japanese chili peppers).

-While furikake is a common seasoning for cooked rice, it can also be used as a savory, briny and nutty addition to everything from salads, burgers, pasta and popcorn – to these furikake fries.
+While furikake is a common seasoning for cooked rice, I also use it as a savory, briny and nutty addition to everything from salads, Japanese burgers, pasta and popcorn – to these furikake fries.

 ingredients for furikake potatoes